OceanBioME/OceanBioME.jl/README.md

 - Activate julia with the `--project` flag pointed to this directory, i.e. `julia --project`
 - Ensure all the dependencies are installed by typing `] instantiate` or `using Pkg; Pkg,instantiate()` (if the dependencies are not currently listed properly you may have to manually add them)
-- Now you can use the package with `using OceanBioME` as usual
+- Now you can use the package with `using BGC` as usual

 ## Usage overview
 OceanBioME can be used as a stand-alone box model or coupled with ocean physics using Oceananigans.jl